holochain-open-dev/holochain-client-csharp/README.md

 ### HoloNETClient

 This is the main HoloNETClient that can be used to make calls directly to the Holochain Conductor.
 Use this if you need full control over what zome functions you are calling and data being sent and returned.
 It is recommended you use the [HoloNetEntryBaseClass](#HoloNetEntryBaseClass) or [HoloNetAuditEntryBaseClass](#HoloNetAuditEntryBaseClass) since these wrap around the [HoloNETClient](#HoloNETClient) making it quicker and easier to make calls to your hApp and will automatically handle mapping the data returned from the Holochain Conductor onto your custom data object (Holochain Entry) properties.
-The [HoloNETClient](#HoloNETClient) also provides automatic mapping via some of the [CallZomeFuction](#CallZomeFuction) overloads.
+The [HoloNETClient](#HoloNETClient) also provides automatic mapping via some of the [CallZomeFunction](#callzomefunction) overloads.

 #### Constructors